srsudar/SemCache/chromeapp/README.md

 be written using the familiar `require()` syntax from node.

 The HTML UI is written using [Polymer](https://www.polymer-project.org/1.0/).
-This requires a few extra steps for Chrome Apps, which prevent things like navigation via `<a href="...">` and `window.location`.
+This requires a few extra steps for Chrome Apps, which disallow things like navigation via `<a href="...">` and `window.location`.
 Instead, the process uses Polymer routing and [vulcanize](https://github.com/Polymer/vulcanize) to stick everything in one giant file.